Jerry Coleman: Broadcasting career

 In 1958, New York Yankees general manager George Weiss named Coleman personnel director, which involved Coleman scouting minor league players.
 Roy Hamey terminated Coleman from that position, upon becoming the Yankees' general manager.
 It was only after Coleman met with Howard Cosell that Coleman considered becoming a broadcaster.

 In 1960, Coleman began a broadcasting career with CBS television, conducting pregame interviews on the network's Game of the Week broadcasts.
 His broadcasting career nearly ended that year; he was in the midst of an interview with Cookie Lavagetto when the national anthem began playing.
 Coleman kept the interview going through the anthem, prompting an avalanche of angry letters to CBS.

 In 1963, he began a seven-year run calling Yankees games on WCBS radio and WPIX television.
+He was added to the Yankee broadcast team of Mel Allen, Red Barber, and Phil Rizzuto.
 During this time, he lived in Ridgewood, New Jersey, which he described as being "19.9 miles from Yankee Stadium, but a million miles from New York".

 After broadcasting for the California Angels for two years, in 1972 Coleman became the lead radio announcer for the San Diego Padres, a position he held every year until his death in 2014 except for 1980, when the Padres hired him to manage (predating a trend of broadcasters-turned-managers that started in the late 1990s).
 He was known in San Diego for his signature catchphrase, "You can hang a star on that one, baby!", which he would deliver after a spectacular play.
 During home games, the phrase would be accompanied by a tinsel star swinging from a fishing pole that emanated from his broadcast booth.
 Coleman's other catchphrases included "Oh Doctor!", "And the beat goes on", and "The natives are getting restless".

 Coleman lent these catchphrases to great use when the Padres defeated the Chicago Cubs in Game 5 of the 1984 National League Championship Series to clinch the pennant and their first ever trip to the World Series.

 Here's the Goose...the 1–1 pitch.
 A one hopper to Nettles, to Wiggins...and the Padres have the National League pennant!!!
 Oh doctor, you can hang a star on that baby!!!